bahbbc/display-ads-challenge/capstone_proposal.md

 ### Problem Statement
 _(approx. 1 paragraph)_

-The goal of this problem is to benchmark the most accurate ML algorithms for CTR estimation.
+The goal of this problem is to benchmark the most accurate ML algorithms for CTR estimation, so the company can determine what user they show an ad.
 There are 3 good solutions (the first 3 winners) for the challenge.

 ### Datasets and Inputs
 _(approx. 2-3 paragraphs)_

-In this section, the dataset(s) and/or input(s) being considered for the project should be thoroughly described, such as how they relate to the problem and why they should be used.
-Information such as how the dataset or input is (was) obtained, and the characteristics of the dataset or input, should be included with relevant references and citations as necessary It should be clear how the dataset(s) or input(s) will be used in the project and whether their use is appropriate given the context of the problem.
+The dataset can be obtained at (http://labs.criteo.com/2014/02/download-kaggle-display-advertising-challenge-dataset/) and consists of a weak of data from Criteo, who has:

+ - 6 data centers on 3 continents
+ - More than 7000 servers and a few tens of Petabytes of storage on our HPC cluster
+ - 30B HTTP requests and 3B unique banners displayed per day
+ - Peak traffic of 800K HTTP requests per second
+ - Respond to bids in 80ms or less, 24/7

+The datasets and file descriptions are obtained from kaggle: https://www.kaggle.com/c/criteo-display-ad-challenge/data

+*Data fields*
+**Label** - Target variable that indicates if an ad was clicked (1) or not (0).
+**I1-I13** - A total of 13 columns of integer features (mostly count features).
+**C1-C26** - A total of 26 columns of categorical features.
+The values of these features have been hashed onto 32 bits for anonymization purposes.
+The semantic of the features is undisclosed.

+When a value is missing, the field is empty.

 ### Solution Statement
 _(approx. 1 paragraph)_